 Article Translations: (Spanish)

-Palliative (pronounced pal-lee-ay-tiv or pal-yah-tiv) care provides physical, emotional, and spiritual support to sick children and their families.
-Through a team of medical personnel — including doctors, pain management specialists, nurses, social workers, and therapists — palliative care helps prevent and relieve pain and suffering while also easing stress, anxiety, and the fear associated with serious illness.
+Palliative (pronounced pal-lee-AY-tiv or pal-YAH-tiv) care provides physical, emotional, and spiritual support to sick children and their families.
+A medical care team — including doctors, pain management specialists, nurses, social workers, and therapists — helps prevent and relieve pain and suffering while also easing stress, anxiety, and the fear associated with serious illness.

 Palliative care is not to be confused with end-of-life care or hospice care, which provides care for patients who are not expected to recover.
-The goal of palliative care is to enhance the quality of life for a child and family during a serious illness and to assist families in making important decisions about their child's care.
+The goal of palliative care is to enhance the quality of life for a child and family during a serious illness and to help families make important decisions about their child's care.

 Who Needs Palliative Care?

 Any child who has a serious, complex, or life-threatening condition — whether he or she is expected to make a full recovery, live with a lifelong chronic illness, or die from the condition — may be a candidate for palliative care.

-Palliative care is helpful for children coping with diseases like cancer; neurological conditions; human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS); and heart, lung, kidney, or liver disease.
+Palliative care is helpful for children coping with diseases like cancer; neurological conditions; and heart, lung, kidney, or liver disease.

 Many people confuse palliative care with end-of-life care, or hospice care.
-Although hospice care and palliative care programs share a similar goal of providing symptom relief and pain management, the two are not the same:
+Hospice care and palliative care programs share a similar goal of providing symptom relief and pain management.
+But they're not the same:

-- Palliative care can be provided at any time during a person's illness, even from the time of diagnosis.
-It is not dependent on prognosis (a patient's outcome) and may be provided along with life-prolonging or curative care.
+- Palliative care can happen at any time during a person's illness, from diagnosis on.
+It does not depend on prognosis (a patient's outcome) and can be given along with life-prolonging or curative care.
 Palliative care can be provided in hospitals, outpatient settings, and at home.

-- Hospice care is a specific type of palliative care that focuses solely on providing care to patients who are not expected to recover.
+- Hospice care is a specific type of palliative care.
+It focuses on providing care to patients who are not expected to recover.
 It is intended for people who are no longer getting treatment for their medical condition and who are expected to live for 6 months or less.
 Hospice care may be provided at home, in the hospital, or in a hospice facility.